FtKuBo/FindMyBook/README.md

 - **Google Search Dependency**: Relies on Google search results and structure
 - **Captcha Interruptions**: Google's anti-bot measures may require manual intervention
 - **Rate Limiting**: Searches are throttled to avoid triggering anti-bot measures

-## 🔒 Privacy & Security

-- **No Data Collection**: The extension doesn't collect or store personal data
-- **Local Processing**: All searches happen locally in your browser
-- **Temporary Storage**: Search results are only stored temporarily during the session
-- **HTTPS Only**: Only secure PDF links are returned

-## 🐛 Troubleshooting

-### Extension Won't Start
-- Ensure you're using Brave browser
-- Check that developer mode is enabled
-- Verify all extension files are present

-### No PDFs Found
-- Try searching from a more specific page (book title, author)
-- The page content may not contain book-related terms
-- Google may not have indexed relevant PDFs

-### Frequent Captchas
-- This is Google's anti-bot protection
-- Try waiting longer between searches
-- Clear your browser data and restart Brave

-### Search Gets Stuck
-- Close and reopen the extension popup
-- Check if the hidden search tab is still active
-- Restart the browser if issues persist

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly with various websites
-5. Submit a pull request

-## 📄 License

-This project is open source.
-Please ensure you comply with Google's Terms of Service and respect copyright laws when using this extension.

-## 🔄 Version History

-- **v0.0.1**: Initial release with basic PDF search functionality

-## ⚖️ Legal Notice

-This extension is for educational and research purposes.
-Users are responsible for ensuring their use complies with applicable copyright laws and website terms of service.
-The developers are not responsible for any misuse of this tool.

----

-**Made with ❤️ for book lovers and researchers**